KaliedaRik/Scrawl-canvas/docs/reference/sc-accessibility.md

 + For any relevant graphical text contained in the canvas display, that text should be reflected back into the web page DOM in a way so that it makes sense - both in itself, and in the wider context of the surrounding text - to end users accessing that text using assistive technology.

 **1.3.3 (A) - [Sensory Characteristics](https://www.w3.org/WAI/WCAG22/Understanding/sensory-characteristics.html)**
-+ Probably not applicable - `<canvas>` elements that are more likely to be the control elements rather than the describers of control elements.
++ Probably not applicable - `<canvas>` elements are more likely to be the control elements rather than the describers of control elements.

 **1.3.4 (AA) - [Orientation](https://www.w3.org/WAI/WCAG22/Understanding/orientation.html)**
 + `<canvas>` elements are not naturally responsive; developers will need to apply some effort towards making the element fit appropriately into its environment's orientation without distorting the canvas display.